 Overall, we have over 24,000 email subscribers in our Convertkit database although some of those are from other websites I own.
 However, a good chunk comes from Stream SEO and it increases every time we post new content.

-At some point last year we already had around 40,000 subscribers but I started cleaning my email list every 6 months since 2017 and we delete a couple thousand of cold subscribers each time to keep our engagement and email rates high.
+At some point last year we already had around 40,000 subscribers but I started cleaning my email list every 6 months since 2017 and we delete a couple of thousand of cold subscribers each time to keep our engagement and email rates high.
 Some subscribers are still active since 2013!

 To put it on perspective, with Aweber I almost never cleaned my list and it’s not as easy to segment between multiple interests so my overall open rate was between 15% to 20%.